MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 The location of the device is checked once every month.
 At that time, if the device has moved to a location listed above, and you've selected the setting in the Microsoft 365 admin center, then the extension for Google Chrome will be installed and Bing will be made the default search engine.

 Other locations might be added over time.
-Before any new locations are added, we'll notify you through the Message Center in the Microsoft 365 admin center and we'll update the list above accordingly.
+Before any new locations are added, we'll notify you through the Message Center in the Microsoft 365 admin center and we'll update the list of locations accordingly.

 > [!TIP]
 > If you want to set Bing as the default search engine for Google Chrome for locations that aren't listed, you can [follow these steps](https://docs.microsoft.com/microsoftsearch/set-default-search-engine#google-chrome-on-windows-xp-sp2-or-later).